silviomcandido/silviomcandido.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Mechanical Engineering, University of Beira Interior, 2024 (expected)
+* Ph.D in Mechanical Engineering, University of Beira Interior, 2024
 * M.S. in Electromechanical Engineering, University of Beira Interior, 2019
 * B.S. in Electromechanical Engineering, University of Beira Interior, 2017